 5. What was the best thing that happened to you this week – in or out of work?

 We build devoted and engaged employees when we learn about them as rounded individuals.
 If people feel that they are fully understood in their personal as well as professional goals, you will boost retention and team cohesion.
 You’ll also discover common traits with your team when employees answer this.

 6. If you could start X over again with what you know now, what would you do differently?

 This question allows people to consider the best way to do things next time.
 Allowing employees to imagine themselves as leaders will expose suggestions that help the company push boundaries and move forward.
-It can also motivate them to aspire to a greater role with the company.
+It can also motivate them to aspire to a more significant role in the company.

 7. How can I be a better leader?

-This is a tough question to ask and answer, but is certainly worthwhile.
-Everyone needs feedback, and asking for some on your own performance shows you value your team’s opinions.
+It is a tough question to ask and answer but is indeed worthwhile.
+Everyone needs feedback, and asking for some of your performance shows you value your team’s opinions.
 It also illuminates what they think the core leadership values are that should be promoted.

 Asking the right questions is the basis for building better communication, motivation, and cohesion within your business.
 The answers will allow you to tap into the enormous power within your company that the staff possesses.